turboMaCk/glue/README.md

 ## How?

 The most important type TEA is build around is `( Model, Cmd Msg )`.
-All we miss is just tiny abstraction that might make working with this pair easier.
+All we miss is just tiny abstraction that will make working with this pair easier.
 This is really the core idea of whole `Component` package.

-To simplify this gluing as well as making components definition simpler and obvious `Component` type is introduced.
+To simplify gluing as well `Component` type is introduced by this package.
-Same way `Html.Program` glues TEA together `Component.Component` glues component functions.
+Same way `Html.Program` glues TEA together `init`, `update`, `view` and `subscriptions` `Component.Component` glues parent and child APIs.
-Unlike `Program` `Component` is in fact just bunch of functions describing glue between parent and children.
+Unlike `Program` `Component` is in fact just bunch of functions which doesn't do anything by itself.
-Other functions within `Component` package then using functions this type holds.
-Thanks to this all gluing is kept on one place.
+Other functions within `Component` package then using `Component.Component` type as proxy to its glue logic.

 ### Using TEA App as Component